wimvanderbauwhede/quick-tasty/_posts/recipes/2016-02-15-japanese-potato-salad.md

 Although potato salad may not sound very Japanese (maybe a bit more when you call it ポテトサラダ, "_potetosarada_"), it has long been very popular in Japan.
 There are some original Japanese recipes at [Just Hungry](http://justhungry.com/2006/05/japanese_potato.html) and [Just One Cookbook](http://www.justonecookbook.com/japanese-potato-salad/).
 My version is a little bit different: I prefer the potatoes unpeeled, I add some ginger and I use courgette instead of cucumber because I find that British cucumbers are too different from Japanese _kyuuri_.
-I serve this potato salad sometimes with rice, or with a side salad as in the picture.
+Although I have left the egg in the recipe as optional, I don't put eggs in it.
+I serve this potato salad sometimes with _edamame_, or with a side salad as in the picture.